A CHARLESTON TIMELINE BY DAYS

 1860 -- News of Abraham Lincoln's election reaches Charleston, fueling the call of secessionists who give impassioned speeches at S.C.
 Institute Hall on Meeting Street.

-1718 -- Twenty-nine of Stede Bonnet's crew were hanged at what is now White Point Gardens.
+1718 -- Twenty-two (accounts vary a bit) of Stede Bonnet's crew were hanged at what is now White Point Gardens.

 1718 -- Stede Bonnet was stood trial for piracy with Judge Nicholas Trott presidiing.